mkoiral/Stock-Project/README.md

 # Stock-Project
-Easy to view min and max stock value
+Easy to view and compare   different ticker of your choices over the year.